elunna/nerfhack-changelog/README.md

 * Samurai can reach expert in spears.
 * Ported more Japanese item names for samurai from SlashTHEM/dNetHack.
 * Samurai get to-hit and damage bonuses for twoweaponing a katana with a wakizashi.
-* The samurai quest was updated to have more water and monsters.
+* The samurai quest was updated to have more water and monsters (jellyfish, more ninjas, some nagas).

 ### TOURIST
 * Tourists get automatic type identification for shop items (Un)
 * Tourists start with more darts to compensate for more training being needed to advance weapon skills (Un)
+* Tourists start with all of their optional equipment (FIQ)

 ### VALKYRIE
 * More fire traps on valk quest